CO SB 162

 History

 02/11/2025 Introduced in Senate.
 Introduced In Senate.
-Assigned to Senate Committee on Transportation & Energy.
+Assigned to Senate Committee on Transportation and; Energy.

-03/05/2025 Amended in Senate Committee on Transportation & Energy Amended and referred to Senate Committee on Appropriations.
+03/05/2025 Amended in Senate Committee on Transportation and Energy, Amended and referred to Senate Committee on Appropriations.